bgekhtman/Agility-APIProtection-2018/docs/intro.rst

 Lab tools
 ~~~~~~~~~~~~~~~~

 You will use Postman application to run API calls from Windows Jumpbox.
-Postman provide friendly and easy to use GUI for interacting with various APIs.
+Postman provides friendly and easy to use GUI for interacting with various APIs.
 Moreover, it is frequently used for designing, debugging, automated testing, debugging and overall lifecycle management for the APIs.

 ..
 HINT::
    More information can be found at https://www.getpostman.com/